 Can I take Earthrise if I have worked for the government or a private firm?

 Yes!
 We have dozens of current and prior clinical students who have worked for government agencies or private law firms before, during, or after their enrollment in Earthrise.
-Prior to starting the clinic Earthrise, we will do a conflicts check to make sure that your prior work and your work during your time with the clinic do not conflict.
-Working concurrently for certain government agencies (US or Oregon DOJ, US Atty.
-Office in Portland, for example) or private firms who are representing parties currently adverse to Earthrise clients is not possible because such concurrent work creates unavoidable ethical conflicts.
+Prior to starting the Earthrise clinic, we will do a conflicts check to make sure that your prior work and your work during your time with the clinic do not conflict.
+Working concurrently for certain government agencies (U.S. or Oregon DOJ, U.S. Attorney’s Office in Portland, U.S. EPA, for example) or private firms who are representing parties currently adverse to Earthrise clients is not possible because such concurrent work creates unavoidable ethical conflicts.
 However, it is almost always possible to work for such agencies or firms before or after enrolling in Earthrise because you can address such past conflicts issues with full disclosure and a little planning.

 Is Earthrise highly selective?

 Earthrise is selective in the sense that you must apply for admission and meet minimum requirements, but we also aim to make the clinic experience available to as many students as possible.
 Earthrise seeks academically successful students with a demonstrated commitment to environmental and natural resource protection and who are motivated to help Earthrise represent local, regional, and national environmental groups in public interest litigation.
 We have a minimum GPA requirement, pre-/co-requisite requirements, and a cap of 22 students, but exceptions to any requirement will be considered on an individual basis.
 The vast majority of students who choose to enroll in Earthrise will be admitted.
 To enroll for the clinic, please see additional details here.